Programs & Events

 Rental Log Barn

 Daily Rental allows access to the rental facility only on the day of rental during open park hours.
 Pine Knob Clubhouse & Maple Wood Nature Center: 8am -9m all year.
+Maple Wood Nature Center is not available in February and March.
 Dallas Lake Lodge: 8am-9pm all season.

 Weekend Rental allows access to rental facility on days of rental during open park hours only, as follows: Friday 3:30pm-park closing; Saturday 8am-park closing; and Sunday 8am-park closing.
 No overnights.
-Pine Knob Clubhouse & Maple Wood Nature Center: 8am -9m all year.
+Pine Knob Clubhouse & Maple Wood Nature Center: 8am-9m all year.
+Maple Wood Nature Center is not available in February and March.
 Dallas Lake Lodge: 8am-9pm all season.

 How to Rent a Facility